Vibhu249/-Preliminary-Analysis-of-Datasets-Using-LLMs/README.md

 ![Flow Chart](https://github.com/Vibhu249/-Preliminary-Analysis-of-Datasets-Using-LLMs/blob/main/FlowChart.png)

-### Introduction
+### Introduction:

-You can use this project to:
+*You can use this project to:
 • Load and clean datasets
-• Run LLM-driven summaries or suggestions on your data
+• Run LLM-driven summaries or suggestions on your data \n
 • Experiment with different models (OpenAI GPT, HuggingFace, Ollama) via LangChain wrappers
 • Interactively explore data and LLM outputs in a Streamlit web app
 • Keep environment consistent using Docker with GPU support